onflow/flow-interaction-template-service/README.md

 ## Deployment

 ### Vercel (Recommended)
-The service is optimized for serverless deployment on Vercel:
+The service is optimized for serverless deployment on Vercel with a simplified structure:

 1. **No database setup required** - templates are loaded from the filesystem
 2. **Fast cold starts** - templates load in 1-2 seconds
 3. **Efficient memory usage** - only ~12MB for 580+ templates
-4. **Automatic deployments** from GitHub
+4. **Simple build process** - single TypeScript compilation step

 Required environment variables:
 ```bash